This is a named option within the Engineering Mechanics MS.

 Upload your resume in your application.

 These letters are required from people who can accurately judge the applicant's academic and/or research performance.
 It is highly recommended these letters be from faculty familiar with the applicant.
 Letters of recommendation are submitted electronically to graduate programs through the online application.
 See the Graduate School for FAQs regarding letters of recommendation.
-Letters of recommendation are due by the deadline listed above.
+Letters of recommendation are due by the deadline.

 Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
-The UW-Madison Graduate School accepts TOEFL or IETLS scores.
+The UW-Madison Graduate School accepts TOEFL, IETLS, or Duolingo English Test scores.
 Your score will not be accepted if it is more than two years old from the start of your admission term.
 Country of citizenship does not exempt applicants from this requirement.
 Language of instruction at the college or university level and how recent the language instruction was taken are the determining factors in meeting this requirement.

-If you were previously enrolled as a graduate student in the Engineering Mechanics program, have not earned your degree, but have had a break in enrollment for a minimum of a fall or spring term, you will need to re-apply to resume your studies.
-Please review the Graduate School requirements for previously enrolled students.
-Your previous faculty advisor (or another EM faculty advisor) must be willing to supply advising support and should e-mail the EM Graduate Student Services Coordinator regarding next steps in the process.
+If previously enrolled as a graduate student in the Engineering Mechanics program, and applicants have not earned their degree, but have had a break in enrollment for a minimum of a fall or spring term, an application to resume studies is required.
+Review the Graduate School: Readmission for policy information.
+The previous faculty advisor (or another Engineering Mechanics faculty advisor) must be willing to supply advising support and should e-mail the Engineering Mechanics Graduate Student Services Coordinator regarding next steps in the process.

-If you were previously enrolled in a UW-Madison graduate degree, completed that degree, have had a break in enrollment since earning the degree and would now like to apply for another UW-Madison program; you are required to submit a new student application through the UW-Madison Graduate School online application.
-For EM graduate programs, you must follow the entire application process as described above.
+If previously enrolled in a UW-Madison graduate degree, completed that degree, have had a break in enrollment since earning the degree and would now like to apply for another UW-Madison program, applicants are required to submit a new student application through the UW-Madison Graduate School online application.
+For Engineering Mechanics graduate programs, you must follow the entire application process as described above.

-Students currently enrolled as a graduate student at UW-Madison, whether in EM or a non-EM graduate program, wishing to apply to this degree program should contact the EM Graduate Admissions Team to inquire about the process and deadlines several months in advance of the anticipated enrollment term.
+Students currently enrolled as a graduate student at UW-Madison, whether in Engineering Mechanics or a non-Engineering Mechanics graduate program, wishing to apply to this degree program should contact the Engineering Mechanics Graduate Admissions Team (see contact information box) to inquire about the process and deadlines several months in advance of the anticipated enrollment term.
 Current students may apply to change or add programs for any term (fall, spring, or summer).

-If you have questions, please contact emgradadmission@engr.wisc.edu.
+If you have questions, contact emgradadmission@engr.wisc.edu.

 Graduate School Resources